-If your boss has recently made comments about your age or has made employment decisions based solely on that, then you should consider contacting a Top Employment Lawyer in California help you fight for your rights.
+If your boss has recently commented about your age or made employment decisions based solely on that, then you should consider contacting a discrimination lawyer to help you fight for your rights.

 Age Discrimination Laws at the Federal and State Level

 Employers are prohibited from discriminating against employees or potential employees based on their age under many federal and state regulations.

 Age discrimination begins at the age of 40 for federal purposes, but it may begin much earlier in real-life settings across the United States.